IBM-Bluemix-Docs/mobileanalytics/available-client-sdk.md

 {: shortdesc}

-## SDK for Android
+## SDKs for Android

    Installing the [Android Client SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-android-analytics)

-## SDK for iOS
+## SDKs for iOS

    Installing the [iOS Client SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics)

-## SDK for Cordova
+## SDKs for Cordova

    Installing the [Cordova Client SDK](https://www.npmjs.com/package/bms-core)

-## SDK for Web
+## SDKs for Web

    Installing the [Web Client SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-web-analytics/)

-**Note** : For Web SDK, you need to configure your Mobile Analutics service instance to allow an app server.
+**Note** : For Web SDK, you need to configure your Mobile Analytics service instance to allow an app server.
 Provide the URL of your app server through the Service Confiuration REST API through Swagger UI.
 POST, GET, PUT and DELETE methods are provided for CRUD operations of the service configuration which is a list of allowed URL's.
 To GET and DELETE configurations of your service instance, use your API key.
 To create and update the service configuration, use POST and PUT methods with allowed URLs listed as body {"allowedUrls":["http://abc.com","https://www.xyz.com"]}.
 If you are accessing from a browser in the same system as that of the web server, provide "http://localhost" as the allowed URL.